Department of

 David’s

-particularly in relation to permutations.
-Achievements include an explicit
+in relation to permutations.
+Achievements include an explicit formula for the

 characterisation of the class of permutations avoiding 1324 together with new